ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Please consider collecting deposits dust from miners periodically (who create a lot of small UTXOs).

 Ergo is based on the extended-UTXO model.
 A side-effect of UTXOs is a term coined *dust*.
-Dust refers to fractional values of ERG and is usually below the protocol fee, miner wallets are prone to becoming *dusty* with the stream of rewards coming into thier wallet.
+Dust refers to fractional values of ERG and is usually below the protocol fee, miner wallets are prone to becoming *dusty* with the stream of rewards coming into their wallet.
 All these excess UTXOs can cause a slowdown and ultimately, make your node inaccessible.